-The Center on Knowledge Tranlastion for Employment Research (KTER) is offering a free web-based course titled Knowledge Production Methods.
+The Knowledge Translation for Employment Research (KTER) Center offers a free web-based course titled Knowledge Production Methods.
 The course focuses on how to conduct a high-quality systematic review.
-We invite participants from projects under the employment outcomes priority and Advanced Rehabilitation Research Training projects as well as other grantees funded by the National Institute on Disability and Rehabilitation Research or the Rehabilitation Services Administration.
+We invite participants from projects under the employment outcomes priority and Advanced Rehabilitation Research Training projects as well as other grantees funded by the National Institute on Disability, Independent Living, and Rehabilitation Research or the Rehabilitation Services Administration.
 Other interested individuals may also participate.

 The course is designed to develop skills needed to conceptualize, prepare, and develop a systematic review.
 Participants will learn the following skills:

 - Understanding of the rationale and processes of intervention research and systematic reviews as the foundation for informed clinical practice and evidence-based decision making

 - Techniques for effective and efficient data management throughout the systematic review process